 (ii) On the identification card, the employer shall place a current color photograph of the employee's head and neck.
 The photograph shall be approximately 1" x 1¼" in size.
 The photograph shall, at all times, be a true likeness of the employee's actual appearance.

-(iii) Employee identification cards shall be constructed of a solid, durable material such as plastic, for example, or be laminated with a clear, durable laminate.
+(iii) [Employee identification] Identification cards shall be constructed of a solid, durable material such as plastic, for example, or be laminated with a clear, durable laminate.

 (iv) The following information must appear on one side of the identification card:

 (b) the employee's name;

 [“This business is licensed by the New York State Department of State to install, service and maintain security or fire alarm systems.
 For information, call (518) 474-4429."]

 (Employment Identification Number)